-RI.1.6 - Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.
+RI.1.6 Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.

 8. Write three things that authors do to create good stories.
+Answers will vary by Aliki

 9. What makes a story worth the hard work that goes into creating it?
+Answers will vary